 - 4.9-star average rating over hundreds of reviews for cosmetic surgery.

 Is A Tummy Tuck Right For Me?

 Tummy tuck surgery can help men and women alike restore smoother, flatter contours to their abdomen.
 Many patients pursue tummy tuck surgery because they are unhappy with the appearance of their abdomen.
-Dr. Fisher enjoys performing cosmetic abdominoplasties for these patients because she sees the difference this procedure can make in self-confidence and overall wellbeing.
+Dr. Fisher and Dr. Kurtovic enjoy performing cosmetic abdominoplasties for these patients because they get to see the difference this procedure can make in self-confidence and overall wellbeing.

 Other patients may consider tummy tuck surgery due to medical conditions that are affecting their health in addition to the appearance of their abdomen, such as diastasis recti (abdominal muscle separation) or an umbilical or ventral hernia.
 Abdominal surgery like an abdominoplasty can relieve symptoms of these medical conditions while improving the appearance of the abdomen.

 Patients who lose a significant amount of weight may find themselves dealing with aesthetic concerns.
 The loss of excess volume in the abdominal area can leave behind redundant skin and slack tissue that does not respond to diet and exercise.
 The stretched skin may sag over the abdomen and create an unwanted bulge, which can be discouraging for patients who have worked hard to lose weight and are hoping to achieve a healthier physique.
 A tummy tuck procedure pulls your skin taut over your abdominal muscles and trims away the excess skin so you can once again enjoy a flat abdomen and defined waistline.